kudige/games/tilearmy/README.md

 ## Gameplay

 - **Base & Resources** – You start with a base and some ore.
 Additional resources (ore, lumber and stone) are scattered around the world.
 Your goal is to gather them.
 - **Vehicles** – Use the dashboard to spawn vehicles.
 Each type (scout, hauler, basic, light tank, heavy tank, transport) has different speed, capacity, energy usage and cost.
-Bases unlock vehicles by level: level 1 scouts; level 2 scouts, haulers and light tanks; level 3 basic and heavy tanks; level 4 transports.
+Bases unlock vehicles by level: level 1 scouts; level 2 add haulers and light tanks; level 3 add basic and heavy tanks; level 4 adds transports.
+Higher-level bases can build all vehicles from previous levels.
 - **Base Upgrades** – Spend lumber and stone to upgrade your bases, increasing their HP and attack power.
 - **Automatic harvesting** – Idle vehicles automatically seek the nearest unclaimed resource.
 If you click a resource tile, the selected vehicle will harvest it and then automatically chain to nearby resources of the same type within a search radius before considering other resources.
 Once full, vehicles return to your base to unload.
 - **Manual commands** – Click on the map to move the selected vehicle.
 Use the dropdown to spawn different vehicle types.